 Ozone is proven to destroy viruses and has been shown to kill the SARS Coronavirus which is 80% similar to the new COVID-19 coronavirus.
 It is suspected that it can and will be effective against COVID, although the tests haven’t been performed yet.

-According to the CDC as of 3/14/2020 the virus is apparently NOT airborne.
-It does live on surfaces, however and is spread by saliva droplets falling onto surfaces and being transmitted that way.
+According to the CDC the virus can travel through the air if coughed or sneezed.
+It also lives on surfaces and is spread by saliva droplets falling onto surfaces and being transmitted that way.

 Coronavirus Inside Your AC?

 Doctors and the infectious disease experts are all stating that the virus lives inside of bits of saliva that can sail through the air about six feet but the virus doesn’t float around in the air (it’s not airborne) for you to breathe in.
 They state that the virus can survive on surfaces for 1-3 days.
 If the corona virus were to get sucked into your filter, it may stay around the filter and/or handler.
 Since the CDC says it’s not airborne, it apparently won’t float around the air of your home and they recommend you leave your AC running as normal to provide good ventilation.